aandiron/woman-machine/the-woman-machine.md

 Now he swiveled to look at me.
 "OK, I want to fuck the most attractive woman in this dive."

 I locked my eyes on his and slid forward, slightly hiking up my short black skirt and spreading my legs to straddle his lap.
-I put my hands on either side of his face, and guided him in for a wet kiss.
+I put my hands on either side of his face, and guided him to a wet kiss.

 His big hands came sliding up my thighs and rested on my hips.
 His lips were as good as I imagined them.
 I left them soft and wet, dragging his lower lip lightly between my teeth.
-I put my head down to nuzzle his neck, and I could feel him breathing deeply in my hair that was washing over his face.
+I put my head down to nuzzle his neck, and I could feel him breathing deeply in my hair washing over his face.

-I thrust my hips forward against him and guiding me with his hands he helped me find the hard bulge in his jeans, which pressed through even the thick material.
+I thrust my hips forward against him, and guiding me with his hands he helped me find the hard bulge in his jeans.
+It pressed through even the thick material.
 I rolled my hips back and forth, pressing my clit up against his rock.
-The bar was not exactly well-lit, but it was certain that many people --- maybe everyone in the place --- was sneaking sidelong, furtive glances in our direction, jealously wishing they were the hottest couple in the bar making out in front of the dozens of dirty bikers in "The Snakes" (or whatever) and their associated hangers-on.
+The bar was not exactly well-lit, but it was certain that many people --- maybe everyone in the place --- was sneaking sidelong, furtive glances in our direction, jealously wishing they were themselves the hottest couple in the bar making out in front of the dozens of dirty bikers in "The Snakes" (or whatever) and their associated hangers-on.

-My lips found his ear.
-"This is what it would be like if I was fucking you."
+I fake-fucked him in that foul bar, grinding against his cock until his cock was so hard that I thought he might be in danger of cumming.
+My lips found his ear, and I moaned softly so that only he could hear.
+I said, "this is what it would be like if I were fucking you."

+He pulled his head back and caught my eye.
 "I want to fuck you."
-He said softly.

 I leaned back.
 I put my hand on his broad chest and pushed back.
 I stepped back.
 "I told you.
 I'm married."
 I looked at my watch.
 "And I have to go back to my husband right now, actually."

-The face he made at that point --- in some ways I love it.
-Somehow it's deeper than just disappointment.
+The face he made at that point --- in some ways I savored it.
+It is look deeper than just disappointment.
 I think we ladies like to pretend that teasing men with sex is just good fun; that leading a man on and then denying him is just a game.
-I think we like to think men should be tough, and if they don't get laid tonight, well tough-titties; get over it you big tough man.
+I think we like to think men should be tough, and if they don't get laid tonight, well tough-titties; get over it you big hard emotionless man.
 It's just sex.
 But if you had seen this guy's face at that moment, he wasn't sad, upset, angry, or laughing it off... he was *heartbroken*.

 I relented.